Tour Stop No. 1

 The Lords of Trade had restricted land grants to 1,000 acres in 1756.
 But James DeLancey Sr., Cadwallader Colden, William Tryon, and New York’s other governors ignored the edict, rewarding in-laws, friends, and merchants who provided bribes.
 The result was growing unrest on the vast manors of Frederick Philipse, Beverly Robinson, Philip Schuyler, Robert Livingston, and others, extending into the “rent wars” of the 1800s.
 Land was the object for nearly everyone, its distribution the primary issue of the age.
 Unrest simmered in the Hudson Valley all through the 1760s, as tenant farmers and Natives both sought land from these large estates — working in “economies” that functioned largely without coin or trade.
 Although colonists frequently ignored the Proclamation of 1763 (relaxed in 1768), it became an oft-cited cause for rebellion.

 Haudenosaunee (Iroquois) Confederation, Six Nation Territory Circa 1720, after the adoption of the Tuscarora by the Oneida.
 Graphic created by Eric Doxtator (2017).
 After epidemics of influenza, smallpox, and measles devastated the population in the 1600s, the nations adopted many other groups, like the Canoy, Nanticoke, Tutelo, and Shawnee.
 To rebuild their number, they also took captives from enemy Algonquin-speaking peoples, like the Abenaki, Mahican, Wampanoag, Mohegan, Leni Lenape (Delaware), and Massachusett, as well as other Haudenosaunee, like the Huron (Wendat), Erie, and Susquehannock.
 By the 1760s, they numbered perhaps 10,000.
 But the colony was thinly settled.
-Even after the war greatly reduced their population, New York had the largest Indigenous count of nearby states, and put up the biggest tracts of Native land for sale.
+Even after the war greatly reduced their population, New York had the most Indigenous count, and sold the largest tracts of Native land, for nearby states.

 Map of territories gained in the Seven Years War.
 Daniel Paterson, Cantonment of His Majesty's forces in N. America according to the disposition now made & to be compleated as soon as practicable taken from the general distribution dated at New York 29th.
 March (1767), Library of Congress.

-The Proclamation was compensation for the Indigenous, who did most of the fighting in North America during the Seven Years War.
-But it was also Realpolitik.
+The Proclamation was compensation for the Indigenous, who did much of the fighting in the Seven Years War.
+It was also Realpolitik.
 With colonials flooding into what had been New France, an Ottawa chief named Pontiac united various groups in a rebellion that stretched up and down the “frontier” from 1763 to 1766.
 In New York, the idea of a leader uniting Indians against encroachment reawakened fears the city had not known since Willem Kieft nearly destroyed the Dutch colony in 1643-45.
 The legislature begged the acting governor, Cadwallader Colden, to request troops from the other colonies to put down what one petition called that “mysterious & savage Race of Vermin.”
 It added: on success in the war “their, as well as our, very Existence depends.”

 Colden had grown contemptuous of the great landlords as a surveyor, and had developed empathy for the Natives.
 The Irish-born Scotsman published a number of works, hoping to soften colonial views of the Indigenous, and even lived among them.
 But he was also “unbending, intolerant, tactless,” and, most of all, fiercely royalist.
 Outraging many, he upheld the Proclamation, even though it was perhaps the first example of a colonial government questioning the “right” of settlement (in truth, only mandating a less destabilizing rate of encroachment).